bianyuanop/appeal-oracle-vm/README.md

 When finished, stop everything with: `docker compose down`

-## 2. Explore MorpheusVM
+## 2. Explore oraclevm
-This repo includes [MorpheusVM](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm), the simplest HyperSDK VM.
+This repo includes [oraclevm](https://github.com/ava-labs/hypersdk/tree/main/examples/oraclevm), the simplest HyperSDK VM.
 It supports one action (Transfer) for moving funds and tracking balances.

 ### 2.1 Connect wallet
 Open [http://localhost:5173](http://localhost:5173) to see the frontend.